Merzasphor/MWSE/docs/source/types/tes3mobileNPC.md

 ### `boundSize2D`

-A vector that shows the size of the bounding box in each direction.
-Note that this is a convenience feature, and delivers the values from `boundSize2D` with the `z` value of the mobile's `height`.
+A vector that shows the size of the bounding box in X and Y directions. `boundSize` is a convenience property that exposes the bounding in 3 dimensions.

 **Returns**: